PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/identify_pathways.Rmd

 ### 4. Load files

-You should now have a directory structure similar to the following
+Let us assume you have moved the gene sets file to a `data` directory, then you should now have a directory structure similar to the following

 ```shell
 home